-Britney earned millions on her albums.
+Britney Spears has earned millions from her albums.

 In fact, her first two albums were so successful she earned almost $10 million in advance for her third, In the Zone.
 Her other albums, Britney, Blackout, Circus, Femme Fatale, Britney Jean, and Glory, only racked up more sales.